SKYNYRD by the Bay

 He looks as shocked as Michael had been when he whispered into his ear.
 I kiss each eye shut, turn, and leave.

 Riding home alone means I play all the possible scenarios over and over.
 I am totally busted.
 Playing the Max card is too obvious to Dad’s bullshit detector.
-My only hope is Mom, but I have to save that one for life or death.
+My only hope is Mom, but I need to save that one for life or death.
 Mike Sr. planted the right seed.
 I have to rely on Dad to save me, by showing him how much I need his trust.
 Jace’s approval pings in my heart.
 I sigh and walk in, sitting next to him before he has to tell me to.
 It has been awhile since I faced the music like this.
 Mom is in the kitchen, oblivious.
 I have a definite sense of déjà vu, except with a different Mom.

 “He’s dead, Dad.
 The cops shot Max when he was protecting Jace’s little brother.”